 In 1978, she was acquired by Arthur Fournier of the Penobscot Bay Towing Company of Belfast, Maine.
 Where she retained her name.

-In 1983, the tug was later by Selvick Marine Towing of Sturgeon Bay, Wisconsin.
+In 1983, the tug was by the Selvick Marine Towing Company of Sturgeon Bay, Wisconsin.
 Where she was renamed as the Carla Anne Selvick.

 (Captain Brian Fournier)